marklogic-community/grove-core-api/README.md

     /search/{type}/facets
     /search/{type}

 The `type` parameter allows several different searches to be mounted.
-By convention, MUIR middle-tiers, out-of-the-box, will support an `all` pseudo-type that implements generic search-and-discovery against documents stored in the database (potentially within a "data" collection).
+By convention, Grove middle-tiers, out-of-the-box, will support an `all` pseudo-type that implements generic search-and-discovery against documents stored in the database (potentially within a "data" collection).
 Particular applications can modify the search or mount additional search endpoints, perhaps changing the `type` to entities like "patients" or concepts like "raw" or "harmonized".
 The exact meaning of those types (and implementation of typed searches) will be up to the middle-tier implementation.

 All requests against these endpoints are POST requests, allowing the search filters and options to be arbitrarily large in the request body.
 The request and response bodies are very similar for each of the three endpoints.